 Hydrogen Peroxide for Oral Hygiene

-You don't have to have an advanced form of periodontal or gum disease to benefit from hydrogen peroxide.
-A 3 percent solution of hydrogen peroxide is the kind that's available in most pharmacies, the National Capital Poison Center notes.
-It can help remove plaque from the surface of your teeth and reverse the earliest signs of gum disease, according to the Indiana State Department of Health (ISDH).
-The ISDH recommends using a soft-bristled toothbrush to apply the 3 percent solution, then flossing your teeth after rinsing.
-Another option is to rinse your mouth with a solution made of half water and half 3 percent hydrogen peroxide.
+Looking for a way to kick gum disease-causing bacteria early on?
+Look no further.
+Hydrogen peroxide can be used as a preventative measure as well!
+Using a 3% solution of hydrogen peroxide, the kind available in most pharmacies, can help remove plaque from the surface of your teeth and reverse the earliest signs of gum disease, according to the Indiana State Department of Health (ISDH).
+The ISDH recommends using a soft-bristled toothbrush to apply the 3% solution, then flossing your teeth after rinsing.
+You can also try a hydrogen peroxide mouth rinse by swirling a solution made of half water and half 3% hydrogen peroxide.

-Although some whitening toothpastes contain more hydrogen peroxide than others, no toothpaste contains as much or concentrations greater than a tooth bleaching product designed for application by your dentist.
-Professional tooth whitening products contain a concentration of hydrogen peroxide that ranges from 25 to 40 percent, according to the American Dental Association.
+However, if you’re looking for a more immediate and drastic whitening solution, you might consider putting down some extra dollars for professional whitening at your dentist’s office.
+No toothpaste contains as much hydrogen peroxide as a tooth bleaching product designed for application by your dentist.
 The higher concentration means the hydrogen peroxide bleaches your teeth more quickly than low-concentration toothpastes or over-the-counter whitening products.

-When used as directed, hydrogen peroxide is usually safe.
+When used correctly and as directed by the manufacturer’s instructions, hydrogen peroxide-based tooth whitening is safe and effective.
+For other uses, like gum treatment, hydrogen peroxide is usually safe when used as directed.
 While you will most likely be fine if you swallow a bit of the hydrogen peroxide in your medicine cabinet, you should be careful not to ingest a stronger concentration.
-Use any product with hydrogen peroxide in it only as directed.
+Always remember to check the manufacturer’s label and use any product with hydrogen peroxide in it only as directed.

 Although hydrogen peroxide is readily available and you might even have a bottle of it at home, it's a good idea to check with your dentist before you start using it in your mouth.
-Especially in higher concentrations, the solution can be irritating and cause some discomfort if not used correctly.
-Your dentist can point you to the right product to use, whether you're looking for a whiter smile or healthier gums.
+Your dentist can point you to the right product to use, whether you're looking for healthier gums or a whiter, more confident smile.